danielhouri/WhatsApp-Server/README.md

 - **The API (WebService) need to run on the address: https://localhost:7156/.<br />**
 - Also you need to set up 2 databases: for the API and the for the WebClient - to do this you have to run on the console the command: **'Update-Database'** (on each part).<br />
 - The conntection string is configured to **run with ProjectModels**, you can change it to MSSQL.
-- Please install: JWT, SignalR and React.
+- Install: JWT, SignalR and React.

 ## Submitting